 In terms of our own businesses and the way we design things, we are beginning to scratch the surface of what it might mean to be able to respond appropriately in a context-rich environment where we have enough data about not only who you are but where you are, how you’re feeling, whether it’s cold or hot, whether your team just won, all of those sorts of things are becoming available to us.

 Analytics are getting good at it, but right now we don’t have the communication chops to be able to respond appropriately to the data that we have.
+David Schwarz of Hush talked about how we’re still at a utilitarian stage of design for the connected world and need to learn to become more expressive and I would add more empathic in the connected age.

 Many in advertising want to simplify the things that are happening in technology into an older model.

 That’s why you keep hearing people talking about storytelling.
 Unfortunately that really doesn’t do enough.
 It’s too broad, too simplistic and doesn’t really respond to the kinds of things that technology is enabling today.
+And as Sheldon Monteiro from SapientNitro pointed out, only a part of what businesses are looking for in designing systems of engagement.

 Fernanda TK from Google Research said we need to embrace the complexity of big data and not just wish it away by over-simplifying.